HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-uml-diagrams.rst

    "missing role" branch.
 4. An activity diagram for the availability branches and output gating.
 5. A developer-facing sequence diagram for persistence and ``Run`` behavior.
+6. A simulated-active pipeline diagram for the distinction between computed masks and a future persisted vector role.

-These three diagrams answer the most common maintenance questions:
+These diagrams answer the most common maintenance questions:

 - where should a new field live?
 - where should a conversion happen?